MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 <li>

-**Grouping with description:** Depending on your circumstances you may be tempted to do something like this:
+**Grouping with `description`:** Depending on your circumstances you may be tempted to do something like this:

 ```yaml
 category: work